Shippable/docs/sources/provision/google-cloud-with-ansible.md

-page_main_title: Digital Ocean Infrastructure
+page_main_title: Google Cloud Infrastructure
 main_section: Provision
-sub_section: Provisioning Digital Ocean infrastructure
+sub_section: Provisioning Google Cloud infrastructure

 # Digital Ocean with Ansible
-With Shippable, you can use [Ansible](https://www.ansible.com/) from Red Hat within Pipelines to provision infrastructure on [Digital Ocean](https://www.digitalocean.com/).
+With Shippable, you can use [Ansible](https://www.ansible.com/) from Red Hat within Pipelines to provision infrastructure on [Google Cloud](https://cloud.google.com/).
 You would do so with a `runCLI` or `runSh` job.
-Both of those jobs have ansible command line tools and digital ocean module requirements (python >= 2.6 and dopy) installed already.
+Both of those jobs have ansible command line tools and google module requirements (python >= 2.6 and apache-libcloud) installed already.

 ##Setup

-Before you start, you will need to store your Digital Ocean credentials as an [Account Integration](add link) so that your Shippable pipeline job can connect to Digital Ocean without exposing your credentials in your config file.
+Before you start, you will need to store your Google Cloud credentials as an [Account Integration](add link) so that your Shippable pipeline job can connect to Digital Ocean without exposing your credentials in your config file.
 Once you add an account integration, you can use it for all your projects without needing to add it again.